broadly/css-inliner/README.md

 const inliner  = new CSSInliner({ template });
 ```

+(Handlebars is an optional dependency, so you need to add it in your
+`package.json` if you want to use it.)

 The template handler is a function that will be called with the source template,
 and must return an array of all template tags found there.